EkMuyal/Shape-Processing/README.md

 - Meger_Overlaping : Here You can merge the polygons of one shape file that are overlapping.

 and there is a file called: "GDAL-2.3.0-cp27-cp27mu-manylinux1_x86_64.whl" this file is a wheel to install gdal for python2

+I just found a source with many wheels for gdal and many other libraries https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal